MrBounty/ZipponDB/README.md

 ## ADD

-The `ADD` action will add one entity into the database (batch are comming).
+The `ADD` action will add one entity into the database.
 The synthax is similare but use `()`, this mean that the data is not yet in the database if between `()`.

 Here an example: